evannetwork/api-blockchain-core/docs/profile/did.rst

   did.getService(did);

-Get service from DID document.
+Get the services from a DID document.

 ----------
 Parameters